 Apple is very good at judging how to present itself.
-In June's WWDC 2020, it managed to give us an extremely well-made keynote show, and it managed to pull off every bit of hype that it always does.
+In June's WWDC 2020, it managed to give us an extremely well-made keynote show, and managed to pull off every bit of hype that it always does.
 "This is going to be truly a unique week delivered unlike any that we've done before," said Tim Cook.

-Coming out with balloons and "magical" thinking would have felt painfully out of tune.
+So coming out with balloons and "magical" thinking would have felt painfully out of tune.
 Yet Apple did go all the way up to "historic" and it was able to, because it built to that from a somber, sober start.

 When Tim Cook stepped out onto that familiar stage and we were shown the rows of empty seats, it was Apple acknowledging the reality of our situation.
 And then when Cook sat on a stool to talk to us, it was the most gigantic of American corporations speaking with a personal voice, directly to us as individuals.